nerves-project/nerves/README.md

 `archives: [nerves_bootstrap: "~> 0.1"]` - Inform Elixir that the user is required to have the `:nerves_bootstrap` archive installed.

-`target: @target` - Nerves required to have access to the target in later stages of firmware production.
-This is due to organization of configurations and artifacts on disk.
+`target: @target` - Nerves requires to have access to the target in later stages of firmware production.
+This is due to organization of configurations and artifacts on disk  .

 **Paths**